hibtc/madgui/docs/index.rst

 ==================================

-madgui_ is a Qt5 graphical user interface (GUI) written in Python, designed as an interactive frontent for MAD-X_.
+madgui_ is a Qt5 graphical user interface (GUI) written in Python, designed as an interactive frontend for MAD-X_.
 Given a MAD-X input file, madgui_ is capable of showing the simulated lattice in an interactive window.
 Up until now it offers a very comfortable graphical representation of relevant quantities (e.g. beam envelope, alpha and beta optical functions, emittance,